Serialii/AMD_Robotics_Hackathon_2025_Jarvis/README.md

 JARVIS transforms the SO-101 robotic arm into an intuitive, multi-modal coworker.
 Our system's core mission is to protect human workflow and focus in high-precision environments.
 Instead of relying on buttons or complex code, JARVIS allows users to request tools and components using **natural voice commands**.

 **The JARVIS Difference:** It doesn't just execute; it collaborates.
-It sees your hand (MediaPipe) for a safe handoff, hears your commands (Google Speech Recognition), and responds contextually with personality (Llama 3.2), making human-robot interaction natural, safe, and even enjoyable.
+It sees your hand for a safe handoff, hears your commands (Google Speech Recognition), and responds contextually with personality (Llama 3.2), making human-robot interaction natural, safe, and even enjoyable.

 ## Team Information
 | Detail | Value |